top of page

 A common misconception is that cats need very limited veterinary care.
 However, it is extremely important to bring cats to see us for annual exams, as many common illnesses such as heart disease, dental disease, and parasitic infections are often silent.

-At Wheatland, we strive to create a safe environment where cats will be fully comfortable in a stress free environment.
-We have specially constructed cat-care rooms available for our feline friends to de-stress and welcome examination.
+At Wheatland, we strive to create a safe environment where cats will be fully comfortable in a stress-free environment.
+We have a special cat-friendly exam room designed to reduce stress and create a more relaxing experience for our feline friends.

 Feline Transport to Wheatland